SLC

 The presence of multiple hyperscale data center campuses within close proximity to Salt Lake City creates a unique opportunity for POWERGEN attendees to explore the intersection of power generation and digital infrastructure.

-This regional ecosystem strengthens POWERGEN’s role as the event where the power generation industry and digital infrastructure leaders come together to address the future of electricity demand.
+This regional ecosystem strengthens POWERGEN’s role as the event where the power generation industry and digital infrastructure leaders come together to address the future of electricity demand and the systems required to serve it.

 Hosting POWERGEN 2027 in Salt Lake City puts the event at the center of one of the fastest-growing energy markets in the United States.